pace-neutrons/Horace/documentation/adr/0009-use-standard-naming-for-build-artifacts.md

 Naming scheme is trivially extensible to other platforms as they become available (e.g. `scarf`)

-The use of a specific Linux release name/version in the `target` argument is only required if the builds are not portable between different Linux releases.
+The use of a specific the generic `linux` in the `target` depends on the releases being portable between Linux flavours.
+If issues arise as a result of his we can extend the pattern and create release name/version  specific `target` tags.